Sriracha Bloody Beer with Chili Sugar Bacon + New Years Resolutions For Beer People

 3. Go to a beer festival.
 There is no better way to connect with the craft beer community than to drink with us.
 Nearly every state has a Craft Beer Week, there are ale fests, stout fest, holiday beer fests, fresh hop fests, summer ale fests, (and on and on), in every state.
 Find one locally or go to a giant gathering of craft beer lovers from all over the world like The Great American Beer Festival.

 5. Learn beer terms.
-Grab a great intro to craft beer book like The Naked Pint: An Unadulterated Guide to Craft Beer By Christina Perozzi, Hallie Beaune (affiliate link), Beer Paring: The Essential Guide from the Pairing Pros, Julia Herz and Gwen Conley or The Beer Wench’s Guide to Beer: An Unpretentious Guide to Craft Beer by Ashley V. Routson and learn how to speak the craft beer language.
+Grab a great intro to craft beer book like The Naked Pint: An Unadulterated Guide to Craft Beer, Beer Pairing: The Essential Guide from the Pairing Pros by Julia Herz and Gwen Conley or The Beer Wench’s Guide to Beer: An Unpretentious Guide to Craft Beer by Ashley V. Routson and learn how to speak the craft beer language (affiliate links).

 6. A new brewery every month.
 Most cities have more than enough established breweries or new start ups to take care of twelve months of brewery hopping.
 Stop in, grab a flight, and don’t forget to chat up the staff, beer people are the friendliest kind.